Michael R. Long Sells 2,000 Shares of Usio, Inc. (NASDAQ:USIO) Stock

-Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of the stock in a transaction on Wednesday, September 1st.
-The stock was sold at an average price of $6.31, for a total transaction of $12,620.00.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of Usio stock in a transaction dated Friday, September 3rd.
+The shares were sold at an average price of $6.21, for a total transaction of $12,420.00.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.

 Michael R. Long also recently made the following trade(s):